lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ## Usage of Certificate Transparency Logs
 {: id="sect-8.9"}

-CAs that support indirect POP MUST NOT also publish final certificates to Certificate Transparency logs {{RFC9162}}.
+CAs that support indirect POP MUST NOT also publish final certificates to Certificate Transparency logs {{RFC9162}} before having received the certConf message containing the certHash of that certificate to complete the POP.
 The risk is that a malicious actor could fetch the final certificate from the CT log and use that to spoof a response to the implicit POP challenge via a certConf response.
 This risk does not apply to CT precertificates, so those are ok to publish.

 If a certificate or its precertificate was published in a CT log it must be revoked, if a required certConf message could not be verified, especially when the implicit POP was used.